 THUMP: Could you very briefly give your opinion on the "Blurred Lines" verdict?

 Ben Challis: My personal opinion was that the jury got it wrong.
-It's a very grey area and everyone made those puns about "blurred lines," but it is a very gray area and judges have always struggled to define what is inspiration and what's appropriation.
+It's a very grey area and everyone made those puns about "blurred lines," but it is a very grey area and judges have always struggled to define what is inspiration and what's appropriation.
 Yes, the two recordings sound pretty similar, but the whole case is about the song, and in my own personal opinion the songs are not similar.
 If the case had been brought by the company that owned the sound recording I might have supported the decision.

 Following the case, you wrote "At the pre-trial the US district judge ruled to prevent the Gaye's attorney from playing the two recordings side-by-side, noting that it was composition represented by the sheet music, not the sound recording that was at the heart of the case."
 What do you have to say on that?